uverus2/StaffSearch/readme.md

 You should use Styled Components for styling your components.
 You can find documentation for Styled Components [here]( https://styled-components.com/).

-**Optionally**, if you are familiar with [Rect Redux Sagas](https://redux-saga.js.org/), you can use them to handle app state.
-This is not required!

 ## API

 You should use the RandomUser API for this task.
 No signup or auth token is required.
 You can find the documentation for the API here https://randomuser.me/documentation.

 ## Assets

 You can find the assets in the `/public` folder.
-These will be accessible on `/static` when the development server is running.
-For example, `/public/icons/hat.svg` is accessible on `/static/icons/hat.svg`.
+Webpack has been already set up for you with [file-loader](https://webpack.js.org/loaders/file-loader/) for images and [SVGR](https://github.com/gregberge/svgr) for SVG's.
+If you need an example, the `Example` component shows how you would import and use images and SVG's.